AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

 Recap:
-This machine was able to be exploited due to a password file that was able to be accessed by the anonymous user.
-We were able to brute force access into an ssh session and escalate our privilege to uncover restricted files
+This machine was able to be exploited due to an easily accessible password file We were able to brute force access into an ssh session We then escalated our privilege to uncover restricted files

-This attack could have been mitigated by ensuring sensitive files are reticted to unauthorized users
+This attack could have been mitigated by ensuring sensitive files are restricted to unauthorized users